Fishing Report For Glendo Reservoir, WY

 Guide to fishing for largemouth bass, channel catfish, black crappie, white crappie, walleye and yellow perch at Glendo Reservoir in Wyoming.

 Glendo Reservoir is a 12,000-acre lake, with 40 miles of shoreline, is located in east-central Wyoming.
 As part of the North Platte River, it offers excellent fishing for big walleye and perch.
 It is also home to catfish, wiper, crappie, and white bass.
-There is access for fishing from the bank, and ce fishing in winter.
+There is access for fishing from the bank, and ice fishing in winter.

-Primary fish species
+Primary fish species to catch

 Click images for fishing tips and details about each species.